michaeleggers/VulkanIntro/README.md

 This will build the default configuration for your system using GLFW as a windowing backend.

+# SimpleDemo
+Shows how to set two descriptor sets, one for each model, in order to update their respective model matrices.
-# Flowchart of how Descriptor Sets are created and how the layout reflects the shader:
+## Flowchart of how Descriptor Sets are created and how the layout reflects the shader:

 ![descriptor_set_creation_rasterizer_v9_no_twitter](https://github.com/michaeleggers/VulkanIntro/assets/11651836/2bac0135-c8f1-4549-800a-d46d9738b7be)

+# PushConstants

+Like the SimpleDemo example, but uses Push Constants to update the models' model matrices.

+# Bindless Textures

+Uses a descriptor array for the textures and a push constant to upload each model's texture ID to index into the texture array in the fragment shader.